 - 20 percent reduction in greenhouse gas emissions by 2030 relative to 2011 levels.

 - 80 percent reduction in greenhouse gas emissions by 2050 relative to 2011 levels

 Winnipeg’s Climate Action Plan: Planning for Climate Change, Acting for People received unanimous support from Council on September 20, 2018 and it was approved for implementation.
 If you would like to learn more about this project, please visit Winnipeg’s Climate Action Plan.

 If you would like more information about climate change, here are some helpful resources:

 - Climate Change Connection

 Climate Change Connection aims to build awareness and to empower Manitobans to take action and reduce their greenhouse gas emissions - both individually and as a community.

-- Prairie Climate Atlas
+- Climate Atlas of Canada

 - Pan-Canadian Framework on Clean Growth and Climate Change